RedisGears/RedisGears/README.md

 "hello_world"
 ```

-Notice that [`TFCALL`](docs/commands.md#rgfcal) command arguments are very close to Redis [`FCALL`](https://redis.io/commands/fcall/) command, the only difference is that on Triggers and Functions, the command also gets the library name.
-The `0` represents the number of keys that will follow (which in our case is `0`).
+Notice that the [`TFCALL`](docs/commands.md#rgfcal) command arguments are very close to the Redis [`FCALL`](https://redis.io/commands/fcall/) command arguments.
+The only difference is that, for Triggers and Functions, the command also requires the library name.
+The `0` represents the number of keys that will follow, which in our case is `0`.

 ### Calling Redis Commands Inside Triggers and Functions